Candy Box!: Reception

 Kotaku noted that "Candy Box!s curious combination of ASCII 'graphics', role-playing elements and resource management has caught on with hundreds of thousands."
 According to Mashable, the "charming ASCII art style belies a very deep game that can quickly get addictive".
 PC Gamer editor Shaun Prescott found the game particularly addictive, describing it as "Cow Clicker as RPG."
 Justin Davis of IGN stated that, together with A Dark Room and Cookie Clicker, Candy Box! has become one of the most well-known incremental games.
 Rock, Paper, Shotgun named Candy Box! number 21 of The 50 Best Free Games on PC in 2016.
+During the 17th Annual D.I.C.E.
+Awards, the Academy of Interactive Arts & Sciences nominated Candy Box! for "Casual Game of the Year".

 Legacy

 A sequel, titled Candy Box 2, was released on October 24, 2013.
 The source code of Candy Box 2, written in TypeScript, was released under the GPLv3.
 It received broad public reception and was recommended in a PC World review in October 2013 with the words "Play this right now".